A Short History of the World

 His execution was scheduled for the next day.

 At least he'd been successful in his mission.
-He'd placed a time-bomb at the heart of their trade.
-Thus the stability of the peoples of Urt would be maintained, if only for another few years.
+He'd placed a time-bomb at the heart of their commercial empire.
+The stability of the peoples of the world would thus be maintained, if only for another few years.

 It looked like the skeleton of a great whale, made from the lightest metal the Morund Collective knew of.
 A skin of woven silks enclosed six huge balloons, each designed to hold a vast torch underneath, blowing hot air.
 Under them all, a golden vessel, like a boat, with wings and fins and fans and all manner of scientific instruments aboard.